SAIC-MONTREAL/SAGE/README.md

 ## Configuration

-Our configuration system relies on dataclass configs that can be easily modified from command line.
+Our configuration system relies on dataclass configs that can be easily modified from the command line.

 ### Base Components
 All basic, reusable config components can be found in `base.py`.
 There are two main config classes: `BaseConfig` and `BaseToolConfig`.
 The `BaseConfig` is the most basic config.
 The `BaseToolConfig` is specific to configure tools.